rainey/antiword-xp-rb/README.md

 Antiword for docx

 a Shawn Rainey/Matt Smith creation.

+Steve Saus added a few regexes to check for basic formatting like headings, italics, bold, and underlines and have them outputted similar to markdown formatting.

-Created and tested with Ruby 1.8.6
+Tested with Ruby 1.9.3

-It's best to turn on wordwrap for this document.

-What it does:
+# What it does:

 antiword.rb prints a doc or docx file's text content to stdout.
-Output is unformatted but word-wrapped to the console's width.
+Output has minimal formatting akin to basic markdown and word-wrapped to the console's width.
 Files can be either piped through standard input or by specifying a filename when invoking the script.
 For usage examples, see antiword.rb --help.
 The script will run fastest when given a docx file as an argument, as no temporary files are created this way.

 This is the usage statement you'll get when running with -help or if there's an error in your usage.